Carrollton bus collision: Collision

-Attempts by some of the other passengers to break or kick out any of the split-sash-type side windows were unsuccessful.
+Other passengers tried unsuccessfully to break or kick out any of the split-sash side windows.
 Only one adult, a woman who was of small stature, managed to escape through a 9 in opening side window.
 When she looked back up from the ground, the window opening was filled with flames.
-The other three adults aboard, including Pearman, died.
+The other three adults aboard died, including Pearman.
 Passersby and some of the escaped passengers helped to extract immobilized children through the rear door, and help them to ground level about 3 ft below.
 A survivor recounted how when he reached the back door; "Someone on the outside grabbed my arm, put their foot on the bumper and literally pulled me out.
-I hit the asphalt and started running...I could hear the screams and the explosions."
+I hit the asphalt and started running...
+I could hear the screams and the explosions."

-However, within four minutes or less, the entire bus was on fire, and soon the exodus of passengers stopped.
+Within four minutes, the entire bus was on fire, and soon the exodus of passengers stopped.
 At that point, the passersby who had stopped to help could not reach those still aboard due to the raging fire, and turned their efforts to tending to the crowd of 40 mostly injured survivors.
 Soon the entire interior of the bus flashed over, ultimately burning the trapped 27 people remaining aboard.
-At that point, no more passengers were accessible from outside the bus.

-After fire, rescue, and Kentucky State Police troopers responded to the scene, treated and transported survivors, and extinguished the fire, a crane was used to load the bus onto a flatbed truck that transported the bus and those persons killed to the National Guard Armory in Carrollton.
-There, the KSP and the Carroll County coroner went through the interior of the bus seat by seat to find and remove bodies.
-Most of the bodies were burned beyond recognition.
+After first responders treated and transported survivors and extinguished the fire, a crane was used to load the bus onto a flatbed truck that transported the bus and those persons killed to the National Guard Armory in Carrollton.
+There, the Kentucky State Police and the Carroll County coroner went through the interior of the bus seat by seat to find and remove bodies, most of which were burned beyond recognition.

 Victims

 In total, 26 passengers and the bus driver died, 34 passengers were injured, and six passengers escaped the bus without serious injury.
 Larry Mahoney, the driver of the Toyota pickup, sustained injuries from the collision.
-Of the deceased children, they ranged in age from 10 to 19-years-old, with a majority aged between 13 and 14-years-old.
+The deceased children ranged in age from 10 to 15 years old, with a majority aged between 13 and 14 years old.
+Richard Keith Gohn, 19, was the youngest adult killed.

 Many bodies were found facing the only exit, the rear door.
 The coroner later determined that none of the bus occupants suffered broken bones or mortal injuries from the crash impact; all had died from the fire and smoke.
-The victims are as follows.